vizorvr/patches/documentation/browser/plugins/triangle_modulator.md

 #Triangle

 ##Description
-Triangle oscilator.
+Triangle oscillator.
 A **time** value incrementing by one per second will yield a 1Hz output signal.

 ##Inputs
 ###time